dyreschlock/pocket-extras/README.md

 This repository contains several extra files to get more out of some FPGA cores.
 The majority of these files are extra JSON and MRA for more games that currently run on released cores, but were not included in their releases for whatever reason.
 If any of this stuff gets added to those releases in the future, it'll be removed from here.

+Additionally, I've added a combination core that collects all of the games from the Toaplan Version 2 Hardware arcade board.

-Current extras and edits are as follows
+Current extras and edits are collected into the following 3 categories:

-## Capcom CPS2 and Capcom CPS1.5
+- <b>Jotego Extras</b>
+- <b>Donkey Kong Extras</b>
+- <b>Toaplan V2 Combination Core</b>

+## Jotego Extras

-The CPS cores are developed by <b>Jotego</b> and team.
-Please support Jotego on <b><a href="https://www.patreon.com/jotego">Patreon</a></b> as he has done absolutely amazing work in the FPGA scene for the Mister and the Pocket.
+<b>Jotego</b> has done some amazing work in the FPGA scene for the Mister and Pocket.
+To date, he has released the most amount of arcade cores on the Pocket, including CPS1, CPS2, Sega System 16, The Simpsons, TMNT, and so many more.
+Please support Jotego on <b><a href="https://www.patreon.com/jotego">Patreon</a></b>.

+### Capcom CPS2 and Capcom CPS1.5

 Included in `pocket-extras` are several games that work on the release including:
 - CPS1 and CPS1.5 Conversions to CPS2, including The Punisher, Street Fighter II Championship Edition, and Final Fight 30th Anniversary Edition